Body Beautiful: Diversity on the Catwalk

 See pivotal looks from designers including Max Mara, Ashish, Vivienne Westwood, Pam Hogg and Jean Paul Gaultier, alongside catwalk photography by Chris Moore, and hear from key influencers in the industry, from models and stylists to editors and educators.

 There is level access to the Museum via the main doors to the Entrance Hall on Chambers Street and the Tower entrance at the corner of Chambers Street and George IV Bridge.
 Lifts are available to all floors and accessible toilets are available on most floors, as well as a Changing Places (U) toilet in the Entrance Hall on Level 0.
 Guide dogs, hearing dogs and other recognised assistance dogs are admitted.
-Click here to find more information.
+You can find more access information here.

 Header image: Model line-up wearing slogan t-shirts ahead of Simply Be's AW17 Curve Catwalk ©Simply Be Curve Catwalk AW17.